Venue hire For lease Have your say Contact us arrow Subscribe

 Koskela is open 10am to 4pm Monday to Saturday.

-Embark on a guided cruise through the ages
+Embark on a guided history cruise

 Explore Australia’s rich naval history with a guided ‘East of the Harbour Bridge’ or ‘The Japanese midget submarine attack on Sydney Harbour’ cruise from our friends at the Naval Historical Society of Australia.
 From picturesque vantage points around the Harbour, you'll hear fascinating and lesser-known stories about naval activities during times of war and peace, bringing this rich history to life.

-Embark on a one-of-a-kind odyssey
+Experience a one-of-a-kind odyssey

 Feeling ambitious?
 Embark on the Bondi to Manly Walk, a massive 80km network of public tracks spanning the foreshore between two of Sydney’s most iconic surf beaches.
 When you reach Sub Base Platypus, take a breather and explore Sydney’s newest waterfront destination.